createblogfromfile/cbff/README.md

 ### Theming

 To change the look and feel of the site, edit the `ui.json` file.
 You can specify different [Tailwind CSS color names](https://tailwindcss.com/docs/customizing-colors) to change the theme.
+For a list of pre-made themes you can use, see the `themes.md` file.

 Example `ui.json`: